Here's where you will find answers to some of our most frequently asked questions.

 No. Unfortunately, there's no way to provide 100% accurate results.
 However, we use several data sources to find out who is hosting a website, which makes us more accurate and reliable than other similar services.
 If you find a bad result, you can help us by reporting it for investigation.

 It's possible.
-We're as sorry as you that there's no way to provide 100% accurate results [link to above].
+We're as sorry as you that there's no way to provide 100% accurate results.
 Here are a couple of ideas for further action:

 That's very unusual and usually only happens with domains that haven't been renewed.
-Please check the domain still exists, then contact us if the problem remains.
+Please check that the domain still exists.
+If the problem remains, contact us.

 DMCA stands for Digital Millennium Copyright Act.
 A DMCA notice is a tool for removing content that is copyrighted from a website or search engine results page.

-Although you can file a DMCA yourself, it can be complex & time consuming.
-We offer a DMCA notice service, which includes research, filing the notice, monitoring the situation and a preservation of the evidence trail.
+Although you can file a DMCA yourself, it can be complex and time consuming.
+We offer a DMCA notice service, which includes research, filing the notice, monitoring the situation, and a preservation of the evidence trail.